handsontable/hyperformula/docs/index.md

 ## License

-HyperFormula is available under two different licenses: GPLv3 and commercial.
-The commercial license can be purchased by [contacting our team](https://handsontable.com/get-a-quote) at Handsontable.
+HyperFormula is available under two different licenses: GPLv3 and proprietary.
+The proprietary license can be purchased by [contacting our team](https://handsontable.com/get-a-quote) at Handsontable.

 Copyright (c) Handsoncode